Michigan State beats Wake Forest 27-21 in Pinstripe Bowl

-“When you’re a senior and you play your last football game, you want it to be your best,” coach Mark Dantonio said.

-Lewerke threw a 10-yard pass to wide receiver Cody White in the third quarter to put the Spartans (7-6) ahead 27-21 and they survived down the stretch to give Dantonio his sixth bowl victory.
+Lewerke threw a 10-yard pass to wide receiver Cody White in the third quarter to put the Spartans (7-6) ahead 27-21 and they survived down the stretch to give embattled coach Mark Dantonio his sixth bowl victory.

-“As the game progressed we got more confident, we got stronger,” Dantonio said.
-“I think that was the difference, our attitude.”

-Attitude, sure.
-But a defense that gave up 250 yards of offense and 21 points to the up-tempo Demon Deacons in the first half pitched a shutout in the second and surrendered just 101 yards.

-Panasiuk had the ball in his hands for an early contender for wildest play of the bowl season.
-Wake Forest’s Jamie Newman failed to get enough lift on an early pass attempt that turned into a bit of a 4-6-3 touchdown on the Yankee Stadium field.
-Panasiuk’s measurements look a little like this: height, 6-foot-4; weight, 300 pounds; unkempt beard length, oh, let’s say 4 to 6 inches.

-“Great play by him, a very alert play by him,” Dantonio said.

-Michigan State got the go-ahead score and not much else, allowing Wake Forest (8-5) chances to win nine games for just the third time in program history.
+Wake Forest (8-5) missed a chance to win nine games for just the third time in program history.

-“We felt great about our chances to win it,” Wake Forest coach Dave Clawson said.

 Michigan State tried to give away the game twice in the fourth, the first time on Lewerke’s shovel pass to tight end Trenton Gillison inside the 10 that was stripped and recovered by linebacker Ja’Cquez Williams at the 6.

-The Demon Deacons failed to score on the drive, and handed Michigan State another chance to seal the victory.
-Again, the Spartans couldn’t put it away when Matt Coghlin was wide left on a 28-yard field goal attempt with 3:03 left.
-Wake Forest’s last chance ended on an incomplete pass on its own 16.
+The Deamon Deacons failed to score on the drive, and handed Michigan State another chance to seal the victory.
+Again, the Spartans couldn’t put it away when Matt Coghlin was wide left on a 28-yard field goal attempt with 3:03 left Wake Forest’s last chance ended on an incomplete pass on its own 16.

 White finished with 97 yards receiving and Elijah Collins had 96 yards rushing.

-Dantonio said he would play multiple QBs to give the program a better feel for what it had on the depth chart to work with next season.
-But Michigan State stuck with Lewerke, in his fifth-year and making his 38th career start, and he responded in the clutch when he connected with White and was named the bowl MVP.
+Dantonio said he would play mutliple QBs to give the program a better feel for what it had on the depth chart to work with next season.
+But Michigan State stuck with Lewerke, in his fifth-year and making his 38th career start, and he responded in the clutch when he connected with White.
+Lewerke passed Connor Cook (9,403) to become Michigan State’s career leader in total offense and was the bowl MVP.

 Newman connected with Jack Fruedenthal on a 44-yard play that again gave Wake Forest the lead, 21-17.